makhila-2005/Students-CRUD/README.md

 ## Features

-- Add new students with details such as name, age, and course.
+- Add new students with details such as first name, last name, email, percentage
 - View a list of all students.
 - Edit student details.
 - Delete student records.